sagyas/react-burger-builder/README.md

 ![alt text](./assets/burger-builder.png 'App')

-This React project was created with `npx create-react-app`.
+This React project was created with `$ npx create-react-app`.
 This project is using Ajax, Redux, Routing, Authentication and React Hooks.

 ## Installation